MicrosoftDocs/visualstudio-docs/docs/vs-2015/modeling/model-user-requirements.md

 ##  <a name="BusinessRules"></a> Showing Business Rules
  A business rule is a requirement that is not associated with a particular use case, and should be observed throughout the system.

  Many business rules are constraints on the relationships among the conceptual classes.
-You can write these *static*<em>business rules</em> as comments associated with the relevant classes on a conceptual class diagram.
+You can write these *static business rules* as comments associated with the relevant classes on a conceptual class diagram.
 For example:

  ![Rule in Comment attached to Order class.](../modeling/media/uml-reqmcd2.png "UML_ReqmCD2")